acarter881/tinder_likes_data/README.md

 ![Imgur](https://imgur.com/7uwIFnM.jpg)

 ### How much does Tinder Platinum cost?
 Tinder platinum cost me $28.77 USD when I purchased it on 11/20/21.
+It is a **monthly** recurring charge.
 ![Imgur](https://imgur.com/x7R0ruB.jpg)

 ## Output